How to open PCAP files in Ostinato on EVE-NG, GNS3 and CML

 This post is written for EVE-NG.
-But the procedure is exactly same for GNS3 as well.
+But the procedure is exactly same for GNS3 and CML as well.

 Ostinato (standard) for EVE-NG runs the Ostinato GUI controller and Drone agent within a VM accessed via VNC.
 This makes it very easy to use for almost all workflows.